Scarlet Aura: History

 In February 2022 the band has announced the new release - double acoustic album "Under My Skin", (out on April 22, 2022 via Universal Music Romania / Silver City Records).
-The first single "Ya Svoboden / I Am Free" that the band did "in a universal call for peace and unity" was released on February 28 2022.
+The first single "Ya Svoboden / I Am Free" that the band did "in a universal call for peace and unity" was released on 28 February 2022.
 On the day of the album's release, the second single "Glimpse in the Mirror" was presented.

-On October 25, Scarlet Aura presented new live show "Rock United by Scarlet Aura", in which as special guests appeared Doro and Ralf Scheepers from Primal Fear.
+On 25 October, Scarlet Aura presented new live show "Rock United by Scarlet Aura", in which as special guests appeared Doro and Ralf Scheepers from Primal Fear.

-Keep the tradition from the past years, in November 2022 3rd Christmas cover in the metal style "Feliz Navidad"was released.
+Keep the tradition from the past years, in November 2022 their third Christmas cover in the metal style "Feliz Navidad" was released.

-On 8th of February 2023 the band has announced new single "Fire All Weapons" featuring Ralf Scheepers to be released on 24th of February 2023.
+On 8 February 2023 the band announced a new single "Fire All Weapons" featuring Ralf Scheepers to be released on 24 February 2023.
+This collaboration was well-received, showcasing the band's commitment to evolving their sound.

+On 24 March, the single "Rock în sânge și voință" was released, with the eponymous album release on 5 May.
+"Rock în sânge și voință" featured 11 tracks, all of which were fully written in Romanian, showcasing the band's musical roots and cultural heritage.

+On 24 November band has release their traditional heavy metal Christmas cover, this time covering Mariah Carey's "All I Want for Christmas is You".

+In March 2024, Scarlet Aura announced their upcoming album "Rock-Stravaganza" and released the single "Ochii Care Nu Se Văd," marking a new chapter in their musical journey.
+The album "Rock-Stravaganza" was officially released in June 2024, further solidifying their presence in the heavy metal scene.

+In late 2024, Scarlet Aura announced their "Rock Your Christmas Tour" an innovative series of concerts set to take place in fortified churches and historic monuments across Romania, including counties such as Sibiu, Cluj, Brașov, and Timiș.
+This tour aims to blend the energy of rock music with the festive atmosphere of the holiday season, offering audiences a unique experience where tradition meets modernity.

+The tour is scheduled to commence on December 7, 2024, at the fortified church in Cincșor, Brașov County, and will include a performance on December 13, 2024, at the Corneliu Miklosi Museum in Timișoara.
+These concerts are designed to transform historical sites into sanctuaries of music, providing an immersive experience that celebrates both cultural heritage and contemporary rock.
+By integrating traditional Christmas carols reinterpreted in their distinctive rock style, Scarlet Aura continues to push the boundaries of their genre, creating memorable experiences that resonate with diverse audiences.